 Australia's National Days

 Australia's National Public Holidays are New Year's Day, Australia Day, Good Friday, Easter Monday, Anzac Day, Christmas Day and Boxing Day.
-All other public holidays such as Queen's Birthday and Labour Day are individually declared by the state and territory governments.
+All other public holidays such as King's Birthday and Labour Day are individually declared by the state and territory governments.

 New Year's Day in Sydney

 New Year's Day, marking the beginning of a new year on the 1st January, is the first public holiday in the Australian calendar.

 New Year's Eve, which is on December the 31st is not a holiday but is celebrated with a major display of fireworks in most capital cities together with parties and other forms of entertainment.
 It marks the end of one year with New Year's Day celebrating the beginning of the next.
 Due to its geographical position close to the International Date Line, Australia is one of the first countries in the world to exit the old and welcome in the New Year.